ganelson/inform/resources/Documentation/Writing with Inform.md

 - The `status window` is a `text grid window`.
 This is traditionally a bar across the top line or two of the screen, which is a sort of summary of the situation.
 In an IF story it might show the current room name, and/or the score, number of turns played, or time of day.
 Being a `text grid window` means that text appears on it at regularly-spaced grid positions, rather like typewritten letters.
 Here a "w" will be the same width as an "i", or a space, or anything else.

-- The `boxed quotation window` is a `text buffer window`.
+- The `boxed quotation window` is a `text grid window`.
 This can overlay the `main window` for a time, and was historically used to display an apposite quotation, which is why it's so named.
 (See [Displaying quotations].)

 There's also a third glk window type, `graphics window`, but in the default setup stories are pure textual and no window exists with this type.
 That doesn't mean that the main window can't display pictures, or emoji: but only a `graphics` window can plot arbitrary shapes or designs.
 Inform doesn't provide phrases for doing that in its basic installation, but extensions do.